Critical Skills Work Visa

 - Proof of sufficient funds by means of recently certified bank statements for the last 3 (three) months (including a day or two before application is submitted - minimum of ZAR 3000.00 per month per person) / cash available / travellers cheques - to cover envisaged living expenses until the applicant receives a salary.

 - Medical and radiological reports.
-Radiology reports not necessary for pregnant women and children 12 years and below
+Radiology reports not necessary for pregnant women and children 12 years and below.
+Report must not be older than 6 months.

 - A certified copy of your Marriage certificate or spousal affidavit in the case of life partners (if spouse / partner traveling with applicant)